Saving/Investing for Kids

 Are UGMA Withdrawals Taxed?

-Fortunately, taxes on an UGMA don’t have to be complicated.
-Here’s what to look out for as you plan contributions to an UGMA account and what the IRS is likely to expect from you at tax time.
+Managing a UGMA or UTMA also means you’ll have to handle taxes on your child’s behalf until they’re old enough to take charge of the account.
+Fortunately, taxes on a UGMA don’t have to be complicated.
+A tax professional can help answer questions you may have about your child’s taxes.
+It can also help to get a general overview of what to look out for as you plan contributions to a UGMA account and what the IRS is likely to expect from you at tax time.

 Certain tax rules or taxable thresholds typically update every year, so it’s smart to keep an eye out for changes.